HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 3. `changeAddress` - (Optional) Address to send the change
 4. `push_tx` - (Defaults to `true`) Whether the client should push the transaction to a fullnode
+5. `network` - The network this dApp is expecting the client to be.
+The request will fail if the client's network is different from this params value

 **Example Requests:**